Conservation laws in classical Poisson field theories: Introduction

 \section{Introduction}

-Perspectives on quantum gravity theories suggest that the smooth and continuous structure of space-time becomes smeared at the Planck scale, implying a transition to a non-local nature \cite{DoplicherCMP}.
-One may consider these effects as being induced by an external field, where the space-time observables are governed by non-commutative (NC) relations \cite{SzaboReview}.
+Perspectives on quantum gravity theories suggest that the smooth and continuous structure of spacetime becomes smeared at the Planck scale, implying a transition to a non-local nature \cite{DoplicherCMP}.
+One may consider these effects as being induced by an external field, where the spacetime observables are governed by non-commutative (NC) relations \cite{SzaboReview}.